Professors Without Borders

 In August, Professors Without Borders revisited Uganda, where participants from Africa Rural University gained valuable insights into a new approach for generating "actionable" knowledge.
 This method equips communities with practical solutions to address their unique challenges.
 Moreover, these participants are now poised to become trainers on enhancing nutrition and overall health.
 The learning experiences were facilitated through specialised courses such as "Foundations of Participatory Action Research" and "From Farm to Table."

-Karamat Husain Muslim Girls P.G.
-College, India
+Karamat Girls PG College, India

 Karamat Husain Muslim Girls P.G.
 College is one of our oldest partners which is why it is always an honour to return to Lucknow, India this August.
 This year two of our volunteer professors from Africa flew to India for a week long programme for female empowerment by developing the tools necessary for mental resilience and financial literacy, as well as exploring how gender equality manifests at the individual and collective levels, and the power and pathways for civil society to create gender equality .